Chandrakishor6/Global-Covid-19-Dashboard/README.md

 - 🏥 Falkland Islands, Vatican, and Saint Helena reported zero COVID-19 deaths.
 - 💉 Countries likeBrunei, Qtar, and UAE vaccinated more than 95% of their population.
 - 🔻 Countries like Burundi and Yemen had alarmingly low vaccination rates (<5%).

-🗜️ Explore interactive insights on vaccination, death trends, and more.
+-🗜️ Explore interactive insights on vaccination, death trends, and ['more'](Covid-19_Dashboard.pbix).
 ![Dashboard Screenshot](dashboard1.png)
 ---